cybersafetypicks/cybersafetypicks.github.io/guides/how-to-choose-a-vpn.md

 ---
-title: "How to Choose a Password Manager"
+title: "How to Choose a VPN in 2026"
 permalink: /guides/how-to-choose-a-vpn/
 ---

-# How to Choose a VPN in 2026

 ## Who This Is For:
 This guide is designed for non-technical users looking for clear and simple advice on choosing a Virtual Private Network (VPN).